ensamba/EEOB563_Project/Tubulin/Beta_alpha/README.md

-## Codes for constructing phylogenetic relationships between beta and alpha tubulins and events that lead to sequence evolutions
+## Codes for constructing phylogenetic relationships between beta and alpha tubulins and comparison of sequence evolution rates between the two sequences

 #### Multiple sequence alignment
 ```